kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

 ## Lab Section 3 - Provisioning

-At this point, DNAC is set up and ready to provision the new regular template AAA to the device.
+At this point, Cisco Catalyst Center is set up and ready to provision the new regular template AAA to the device.
 This next set of sequences will push the various Network Settings, Services, and DayN Templates to the device.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>